Stan Quintana: University of New Mexico

-Later years
+Later life

-After graduating from the University of New Mexico, Quintana was selected by the Minnesota Vikings with the 162nd pick in the 1966 NFL draft but spent the 1966 season on the Vikings' taxi squad.
+After graduating from the University of New Mexico, Quintana was selected by the Minnesota Vikings with the 162nd pick in the 1966 NFL draft.
+He spent the 1966 season on the Vikings' taxi squad.
 He made the Vikings' traveling squad in 1967 but did not see action in any regular season games.

 In April 1969, Quintana joined the United States Marine Corps.
 He played at free safety and backup quarterback for the Quantico Marines football team in 1969 and 1970.
 Following the 1970 football season, he served as an assistant platoon commander in Vietnam with the 2nd Combined Action Group, 3d Marine Amphibious Brigade.
 He was discharged from the Marines in 1972.

 After leaving the Marine Corps, Quintana received a bachelor's degree from the University of Texas at El Paso.
 He married Rosella Martinez of Santa Fe, and they had three children: Wendy, Allen, and Shari.
 Quintana later worked as a high school football coach in El Paso and San Antonio, Texas, and as the receivers coach for the New Mexico Lobos from 1981 to 1986.
 Quintana was the first Hispanic football coach at the University of New Mexico.
 In December 1986, New Mexico fired head coach Joe Lee Dunn, and all 10 assistant coaches were also told to look for other work.
 In 1987, he returned to coaching high school football in El Paso.

 In 2003, he was inducted into both the UNM Alumni Athletic Hall of Honor and the Albuquerque Sports Hall of Fame (later renamed the New Mexico Sports Hall of Fame).
 In 2018, The Santa Fe New Mexican selected the 10 best athletes in the city's history, picking Quintana at the No. 4 spot.

 Quintana died in September 2019 in Florida and was buried at the Santa Fe National Cemetery.